 Permission to eat carbohydrates, Granted!
-Macro or macro nutrients, are the nutrients that your body cannot live without: carbohydrates, proteins and fats.
-Each macro plays its own role, and each one has its own superpowers to help you lose weight
+Macro or macronutrients are the nutrients that your body cannot live without carbohydrates, proteins, and fats.
+Each macro plays its own role, and each one has its own superpowers to help you lose weight.

-Repeat after me: carbohydrates are not the enemy, even if you are trying to lose weight. ” Carbohydrates are the most important source of energy for almost all human cells,” says registered dietitian Mascha Davis, a spokeperson for the Academy of Nutrition and Dietetics.
+Repeat after me: carbohydrates are not the enemy, even if you are trying to lose weight. ” Carbohydrates are the most important source of energy for almost all human cells,” says registered dietitian Mascha Davis, a spokesperson for the Academy of Nutrition and Dietetics.

 Your body digests them quickly and converts them into sugar or blood glucose, which then stores in the liver and muscles as glycogen.
-Together, blood glucose and glycogen will help you with high intensity exercise, the type you need to burn fat, stimulate muscles and develop metabolism.
+Together, blood glucose and glycogen will help you with high-intensity exercise, the type you need to burn fat, stimulate muscles and develop metabolism.

 The carbohydrates can also help you lose more weight by avoiding stress eating, as they are linked to your levels of the neurotransmitter called serotonin (also called the happy chemical).